Source: Pan Demin/Shutterstock.com

 Top Energy

-And the price hikes are not just limited to the first year of the five-year review period.
-Over the next four years, the Commerce Commission has approved further additional annual price hikes of, on average, between $5.75 and $17.25 per month:
+And over the next four years, the Commerce Commission has approved further additional annual price hikes of, on average, between $5.75 and $17.25 per month:

 Average price increases per month, from April 2026 - April 2030